-In the 2020-2021 CDBG program year funding, which includes program income and carryforward funding, sidewalk project were executed in Census tracts 381503/2, 381603/2, 381802/1, 381802/2, 381803/2, Homeowner repair and rehabilitation program funding was spent City-wide, culvert improvements were executed in Census tract 382113/1, park improvement projects were executed in Census tracts 381603/3 and 381802/1, The Boys and Girls Mobile Club was spent City-wide, and microenterprise activities were spent City-wide.
-Future Air Release Valve projects will be executed in Census tracts 382113/1, 382113/4, 382111/4, 382006/1, 382003/2, 381503/2, and 381502/2.
+In the 2023-2024 CDBG program year funding, which includes program income and carry-forward funding, sidewalk project were executed in Census tracts 381802/1, 381802/2, Homeowner repair and rehabilitation program funding was spent City-wide, culvert improvements were executed in Census tract 382113/1, park improvement projects were executed in Census tracts 382009/3 113/4.
+The Boys and Girls Mobile Club was spent City-wide, and microenterprise activities were spent City-wide.